I went to a printing company to get updated modeling cards, called zed cards.

 Important Tip Here On What Not To Say to a Woman: Women want to feel safe around a strange man.
 We don’t want to hear you say words like “kill” and “explosives.”

 Master Scanner put his elbows on the desk, pretended to look through an invisible camera and squinted.
 “We had to hold the camera steady like this for night recon.”
 He must have seen that in some Steven Seagal movie.

 Fast forward: I go to pick up my cards and they look terrible.
 He scanned the photos at such a high resolution it pulled out all the defects.
 The images were peppered in dots.

 I demand they be redone.
 I leave him in a sweat trying to manually remove the thousands of dots.

-I come back later to get the cards and this time the photos on them look worse.
-Taking out all the dots had caused major distortion–and no one at the printing place noticed I suddenly developed a Lantern jaw.
+I come back later to get the cards and this time the photos look worse.
+Taking out all the dots had caused major distortion—and no one at the printing place noticed I suddenly developed a Lantern jaw.

 Here this guy was supposed to be the best of best, an elite Navy Seal, a real life Rambo.
 He was a demolitions expert, possessing the stealth of a ninja.
-His hands were lethal weapons, yet he couldn’t scan and print a couple photos.
+His hands were lethal weapons, yet he couldn’t scan and print a couple of photos.